knative/docs/docs/versioned/admin/editing-configmaps.md

 # Using ConfigMaps

 This page provides important information and best practices for working with Kubernetes ConfigMaps.
+ConfigMaps and YAML resource files are the primary means for storing configuration values in Knative.

 ## The _example key